sharif-elshobkshy-globant/Coders/docroot/modules/custom/wiki/README.md

 # Wiki

 Seach articles on Wikipedia.
-This modules integrates with the Wikipedia API.
+This modules integrates with Wikipedia's API.

+A "Wiki Search Form" block is created and can be placed in any page.

 ## Search Wiki articles
 Go to /wiki.